Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Numerical simulations of non-hierarchical triples

 \subsection{Distribution of GW merger times}

-Figure \ref{tgwdis} shows a comparison between the initial and final $t_\gw$ values distribution for all the models in SET4 and in SET10, in which the initial pericenter is fixed at 20 AU and 1 AU respectively and the initial eccentricity and inclination are widely distributed, and the masses are either fixed or allowed to vary in the two cases, respectively (see Table~\ref{models}).
-After the interaction, the GW merger time distribution is broadly distributed, falling below 14 Gyr in 5 out of the 2000 cases investigated.
+As a first step, we exploit SET4 and SET10 to explore how the evolution of a non-hierarchical triple affect the BHB merger time.
+In these simulation sets (see Table~\ref{tab:models}): a) the initial pericentre is fixed at $20\au$ and $1\au$, respectively; b) the initial eccentricity and inclination are widely distributed; and c) the BH masses are either fixed or allowed to vary, respectively.
+Figure \ref{tgwdis} compares the initial and final distribution of the merger times for all the models in SET4 and in SET10.
+The broadening of the merger time distribution is apparent in both cases, falling below 14 Gyr in 5 cases in SET4 ($0.25\%$ of the total sample) and up to 677 cases in SET10 ($8.5\%$).

 The results show that the GW merger time distribution follows approximately a power-law

 or equivalently